tmpfs/prism/README.md

 `String | Array<String>`

 Assign stylesheets to the component.
 When a string is given separate stylesheet names should be delimited with whitespace.

+### Extended Style Properties

+When the `extenededProperties` option is enabled plugins that handle these properties are configured.

 #### flex